llseek/llseek.github.io/_posts/2015-01-21-linux-profiling-tools-time.md

 ###Shell built-in time

-We often use 'time' command to measure the executing time of a program.
-It will print program's 'real', 'user' and 'sys' time respectively.
+We often use __time__ command to measure the executing time of a program.
+It will print program's __real__, __user__ and __sys__ time respectively.

-However, our commonly used 'time' is just a shell (bash, zsh) build-in command like 'cd', 'pwd' and etc. In some use cases, information it delivers is too few to meet our needs.
+However, our commonly used 'time' is just a shell (bash, zsh) built-in command (same kind as 'cd', 'pwd' and etc).
+In some use cases, information it delivers is too few to satisfy our needs.

 {% highlight bash %}
 $ time tar zcf linux-stable.tar.gz linux-stable